If you've ever felt the frustration of managing multiple online accounts, whether…

 - Goods (number of rights in stock, description, price, images, name)

 Ensure your entity selections by checking their respective checkboxes.
-Alternatively, check on the “Check All” option to import everything.
+Alternatively, check the “Check All” option to import everything.

 Step #8: Specify Additional Migration Options